madslundt/cloud-media-scripts/README.md

 ## UnionFS
 UnionFS is used to mount both cloud and local media to a local folder (`local_media_dir`).

- - Cloud media is mounted with Read-only permissions by default, or Read/Write /w the delete_flag set to 1.
-This will only allow deletion and not uploads.
+ - Cloud media is mounted with Read-only permissions.
  - Local media is mounted with Read/Write permissions.

 The reason for these permissions are that when writing to the local folder (`local_media_dir`) it will not try to write it directly to the cloud folder, but instead to the local media (`local_decrypt_dir`).
 Later this will be encrypted and uploaded to the cloud by Rclone.